AlmaDSF/task-list-front-end/project-docs/wave-01.md

 4. What `props` does `TaskList` have?
 Where do they come from?

-    TaskList.js has the props
-        id: PropTypes.number.isRequired,
-      title: PropTypes.string.isRequired,
-      isComplete: PropTypes.bool.isRequired,
+    TaskList.js has the props which are id that required number, titlethat is requuired and is a string, and lastly if the task is complete is a bool that is required.

 5. Where is the function `getTaskListJSX` called in `TaskList`?
+   This is in TaskList.js.

     - How would the code change without this helper function?
+The tasklist can create a map or a copy for each task.

-6. What component is `TASKS` passed to in `App`?
+1. What component is `TASKS` passed to in `App`?
     - How does the component pass `TASKS`?
+    The components are key, the id, the title, and if the item is compete.
     - What element is the component wrapped in?

 The suggestions above should give you a strong foundation for working with Task List Front End.
 As time allows, follow your curiosity to explore more of the code and features.